Last updated on 2026-03-12

 Program Overview

-Humber’s Paralegal graduate certificate program is designed to equip students with the essential skills needed for a successful career in the legal field.
-This program emphasizes legal research, oral and written advocacy, and critical thinking through a case-based and problem-based learning environment.
-Students will enhance their oral advocacy skills through active learning methods, including presentations and mock trials.
-The curriculum covers various aspects of law, preparing students to represent clients effectively in courts and tribunals.
-The program is available for students starting in either September or January, and typically spans three consecutive semesters.
+Humber’s Paralegal graduate certificate program is designed to equip students with essential skills for a rewarding career in the legal field.
+Throughout the program, students will engage in a case-based and problem-based learning environment, enhancing their abilities in legal research, oral and written advocacy, critical thinking, and problem-solving.
+The curriculum emphasizes the development of oral advocacy skills through active learning methods, including presentations and mock trials.
+Graduates will be prepared to represent clients effectively in courts and tribunals, utilizing their advocacy skills.
+The program is structured to start in either September or January, with students typically completing the program in three consecutive semesters.

 Program Structure

-The Paralegal program at Humber is structured to provide a comprehensive education over a period of three semesters.
-The program includes:
+The Paralegal graduate certificate program at Humber is structured to provide a comprehensive education over a duration of three semesters.
+The program offers flexibility with options for online learning, allowing students to choose a format that best suits their needs.
+Key features of the program structure include:

-This structure ensures that students not only learn theoretical aspects of law but also gain practical experience, preparing them for the demands of the legal profession.
+This structure ensures that students not only gain theoretical knowledge but also practical skills that are essential for success in the legal profession.

 Featured Experiences

-- Active Learning: The program includes presentations and mock trials to develop advocacy skills.
+- Active Learning: The program emphasizes active learning through presentations and mock trials, fostering essential advocacy skills.

 Career Options

-Graduates of the Paralegal program can pursue various career paths in Canada, including:
+Graduates of the Paralegal program can explore a variety of career opportunities in Canada, including:

 - Private Paralegal Practitioner: Operate independently, providing legal services to clients in various areas of law.

-- Legal Assistant: Support lawyers in preparing legal documents, conducting research, and managing case files.
+- Legal Assistant: Support lawyers in preparing for trials, hearings, and meetings, managing case files and documentation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.